github9175/SimpleDatabase/README.md

 - HeapPage (stores data for one page of HeapFiles) implements Page
   - Fields: HeapPageId, header[], tuples[], tid;
-  - Important method: insertTuple(call this.isSlotUsed, this.markSlotUsed), deleteTuple(call this.isSlotUsed, this.markSlotUsed)
+  - Important method: insertTuple(call this.isSlotUsed, this.markSlotUsed), deleteTuple(call this.isSlotUsed, this.markSlotUsed), getPageData()
   - related class: read by HeapFile

 - HeapFile implements DbFile